Could Medical Marijuana Or CBD Oil Help My Dog Or Cat?

 Perhaps your pet is not expected to live long enough to experience the possible side effects of real cannabis that concern me.
 Even then, its immediate comfort could be more important than the length of its life.
 Maybe you will be using what is basically a homeopathic amount of cannabis – too little to do much one way or the other.
 The world is full of those pseudoscientific (worthless) products.
 Maybe something similar to serotonin syndrome won’t occur in your pet – only a few seemed to develop it.
 It could also be that I am just wrong – Time will tell.

 What About My Cat?

-Now that you know how little we veterinarians know about how marijuana/cannabis might affect your dog, you should know that veterinarians know practically nothing as to how it might affect your cat. (ref) So you can’t blame most vets for being hesitant about recommending it.
+Now that you know how little we veterinarians know about how marijuana/cannabis might affect your dog, you should know that veterinarians know practically nothing as to how cannabis or CBD oil might affect your cat.

 What Cannabis/Marijuana Products Are Out There?